premqer/premqer/README.md

 #

 I'm a Frontend Developer with 1.5 years of experience in software development.
 Proficient in JavaScript, React, TypeScript, and TailwindCSS, I'm also familiar with SQL and Node.js.
-Passionate about crafting seamless user interfaces, I also enjoy building web applications, learning new technologies.
+Passionate about crafting seamless user interfaces, I also enjoy building web applications and learning new technologies.

 * 🔭 I’m currently working on my own projects
 * 🌱 I’m currently learning how to be a better developer